bde91/PiModules/UPS-PIco-Firmware-Update.md

 There are two ways to invoke the bootloader mode and to upload the new firmware, automatic and manual.

-## Firmware Update - Clear the UART
+## Firmware Update Prerequisite - Clear the UART

 To update the firmware on the UPS PIco, the Raspberry Pi must have no access to UART.
 This requires Bluetooth and serial console to be disabled: